 The Madisonian system (named after James Madison, the architect of the US Constitution) was explicitly engineered to slow politics down through checks and balances.
 Its entire design is built around separating powers, multiplying veto points, and ensuring that no single actor or institution can redirect the system quickly or unilaterally.

-The purpose was obviously to prevent rapid change, avoid concentrated power, filter political passions, and preserve continuity across generations.
+The purpose was obviously to prevent rapid change, avoid concentrated power, filter political extremism, and to preserve continuity across generations.

 So, in times of equilibrium, this architecture works well.
-It creates predictability, guards against executive overreach, and limits the risk of abrupt policy swings.
-But the very features that make the US stable under normal conditions make it extraordinarily poor at responding when the environment shifts.
-The system can hold a straight line; what it cannot do is turn.
+It creates predictability while guarding against executive overreach, and limits the risk of abrupt policy swings.
+But the very features that make the US stable under normal conditions make it extraordinarily poor at responding when the environment changes.
+The system can hold a straight line no problem, but what it cannot do is turn.

-Transitions require something the American system simply does not provide: coordination, resource centralisation, institutional flexibility, and clear strategic direction.
+Transitions require something the American system simply does not provide: coordination, resource centralization, institutional flexibility, and clear strategic direction.
 Instead, the US political architecture offers the opposite.
-It outsources strategic direction to the so-called free market (on the assumption that markets will discover the optimal path) and busies itself with fragmented authority, overlapping jurisdictions, entrenched interests, and deep partisan polarisation.
+It outsources strategic direction to the so-called free market (on the assumption that markets will discover the optimal path) and busies itself with fragmented authority, overlapping jurisdictions, entrenched interests, and deep partisan polarization.

 And this problem has been dramatically worsened by fifty years of institutional rot, which is what a lot of my research at MIT concerned itself with!